Modern Non-Linear Function-on-Function Regression: Introduction

-The major contribution of this work is solving the above problems by giving a novel framework that has no limitation in pattern learning.
-Our framework consists of multiple continuous hidden layers consisting of continuous neurons that can learn functional representation from the functional inputs and functional output.
-We solve our framework by using two strategies in the function-on-function setting, FDNN and FBNN.
+The major contribution of this work is solving the above problems by giving a novel framework that has no limitation with respect to the patterns it can learn while maintaining the functional nature of the data.
+Our framework consists of multiple continuous hidden layers consisting of continuous neurons that can learn functional representations from functional inputs to the functional outputs.
+We solve our framework by using two strategies in the function-on-function setting, {Function-on-Function} Direct Neural Networks (FFDNN) and {Function-on-Function} Basis Neural Networks (FFBNN).
 The rest of this paper is organized as follows: In Section 2, we first present some background on FDA and function-on-function models.
-Then we describe our framework and solve it using FDNN and FBNN.
+Then we describe our framework and solve it using FFDNN and FFBNN.
 We end this section with penalization techniques to make our results much smoother and interpretable.
 We follow this with simulations and several benchmark applications in Section 3.
 We consider multiple simulation settings depending on how the non-linear relation is defined between the functional response and functional predictors, and demonstrate the superiority of our methods over current state-of-the-art approaches.
 In the final section, we share concluding remarks and future research avenues which pertain to methodological and theoretical directions.